 Stremio is a clear winner when it comes to dealing with buffering.

 Stremio is fairly secure considering it allows users to stream content from verified add-ons.
 You do not download anything to your system.

 The same is not true for Kodi.
 We download the add-ons and builds for Kodi in form of .zip files.
 You never what is present inside the extracted folder.
 The possibility of malware cannot be ignored.
 It is recommended to read reviews of add-ons prior to installing them.

 While Stremio and Kodi are apparently similar applications, the differences are notable.
-Stremio is a light application which picks up content directly from the server.
+Stremio is a light application that picks up content directly from the server.
 It’s fast and safe.
-On the other hand, Kodi is a pretty versatile application which has much more to offer.
-However, it is heavy and installing add-ons is cumbersome.
+On the other hand, Kodi is a pretty versatile application that has much more to offer.
+However, it is heavy, and installing add-ons is cumbersome.